Deterministic doublet

 Example input data for some of these examples is available in the /resources/example_data directory

-from pythermogis import calculate_doublet_performance
+from pythermogis.aquifer import Aquifer

 from pygridsio import read_grid